leonard-morina/facebook-auth-dotnetcore/README.md

 LeonardMorina.FacebookAuthDotNetCore
 -----------------------------------

-The purpose of this package is to create a wrapper over Facebook Api for Authentication.
+The purpose of this package is to create a wrapper over Facebook Api for Asp Net Core Web API.

 ### Installation